jykob/TSBot/docs/source/queries.md

 await bot.send(clientmove_query)
 ```

-If a query command doesn't support this, you can send multiple queries to achieve the same result.
+If a query command doesn't support multiple actions, you can send multiple queries to achieve the same result.
 For example `clientpoke` only allows you to target one client at a time.
 ````